Finding the funding sweet spot

 To understand how all those elements are connected, Hong and his fellow researchers needed a way to operationalize the combinatorial creativity concept into a very specific context.
 They applied machine learning techniques and natural language processing to the descriptive texts of crowdfunding projects.
 That allowed them to objectively measure the similarity between each combination of ideas and construct a similarity network of ideas.
 Using this network, they set out to investigate four ideas:

-What they discovered is that the success of similar projects is, indeed, a significant predictor for the success of a new project.
-“We found that, when we compare a new project to the prior similar ideas on the platform, if more and more prior similar projects succeeded, then this new idea is also likely to succeed,” he says.
-“In terms of the number of ingredients, if the idea has too few ingredients or too many ingredients, then it's not likely to be successful.”
+They discovered that the success of similar projects is a significant predictor for the success of a new project.
+"We found that, when we compare a new project to the prior similar ideas on the platform, if more and more prior similar projects succeeded, then this new idea is also likely to succeed," he says.
+"In terms of the number of ingredients, if the idea has too few or too many ingredients, then it's not likely to be successful."

-Previous literature on creativity argued that there is a tension between novelty and similarity, which means that an idea should not be too novel or too common to succeed.
-That tenet held in their research, which found that there’s an inverted U-shaped relationship between novelty and funding performance — being either too novel or not novel enough hurts the project’s chance of success.
+Previous literature on creativity argued that there is a tension between novelty and similarity, meaning an idea should not be too novel or common to succeed.
+That tenet held in their research, finding that there's an inverted U-shaped relationship between novelty and funding performance — being either too novel or not novel enough hurts the project's chance of success.

 Everyday applications